thesalmankhxn/thesalmankhxn-vTrades-FrontendDeveloperTask/README.md

 The hybrid system provides a realistic authentication experience while allowing for both mock and real OAuth authentication methods.

+The mock system provides a realistic authentication experience for development and testing purposes.

 ### License